0BAB1/HOLY_CORE_COURSE/readme.md

 - ...Make my own understading clearer
 - ...Make the whole thing availible once I'm done

-So yes, it was made **by** a "begginer" **for** begginers.
+So yes, it was made **by** a "begginer" **for** "begginers".
 If you decide something is "wrong" in the way I decided to conduct my (holy) operations, I suggest you re-consider the fact of complaining for better activities like : *touching grass* or *going for a walk outside* for example.

 Nevertheless, I am still very open to meaningful and constructive criticism, in which case I will be more than happy to consider your opinion.